Analysis: Unvaccinated Djokovic’s pursuit of Nadal on hold | Times Leader

 Click here to subscribe today or Login.

-WIMBLEDON, England (AP) — Fresh off a , which gave him his 21st Grand Slam title — one ahead of , one behind — Novak Djokovic is headed off to vacation.
+WIMBLEDON, England — Fresh off a seventh Wimbledon championship, which gave him his 21st Grand Slam title — one ahead of Roger Federer, one behind Rafael Nadal — Novak Djokovic is headed off to vacation.
 What’s unclear is exactly how long a break he will take.

 And when he will be able to resume his pursuit of the major trophies he figures, correctly, that fans, and history, value the most.